dyifei12-pixel/os-cloud-portfolio/lab1-github-cicd.md

 ### Outcome
 The portfolio website is successfully published on GitHub Pages.
 The CI/CD pipeline works automatically and updates the website after every push.

+### Screenshot
+All screenshots of repository creation, GitHub Actions workflow running status and GitHub Pages live link are stored in the **images** folder.